benNthen/levelworks-site/README.md

 cd levelworks
 ```
-# Running the website locally
+## Running the website on your local computer
 Activate Docker Desktop and then run the following commands to build the container images:

 ```